damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 default value : true

 Logs all warnings from the module to the console.
-This can be viewed using F12 in Chrome of Firefox.
+This can be viewed using F12 in Chrome or Firefox.

 ### log_console_debug_active

 default value : false

 Logs all debug messages from the module to the console.
-This can be viewed using F12 in Chrome of Firefox.
+This can be viewed using F12 in Chrome or Firefox.

 ### history_cleanup_off